finnhodgkin/learn-phoenix-todo-example/README.md

 def callback(%{assigns: %{ueberauth_auth: %{info: %{email: email, name: name}}}} = conn, _params) do
 ```

-This gives us access to email and name within the callback controller.
-Now we
+Okay maybe that's still a bit messy :woman_shrugging:.
+This gives us access to
+email and name within the callback controller.
+Now we have a user but they're
-have a user but they're not stored in our database, and the browser won't
+not stored in our database, and the browser won't 'remember' who it is if you
-'remember' who it is if you navigate to a different page.
-Luckily Phoenix has a
+navigate to a different page.
+Luckily Phoenix has a nice session storage setup
-nice session storage setup we can utilise.
+we can utilise.

-Before we get on to that, let's work on adding `users` to the database.
+Before we get on to that let's work on adding `users` to the database.

-> _What about signout?_
+> ___What about signout?___

 We'll leave the signout controller until we've got a working login.